UMSI579/todo/README.md

 ## Step 5: Turn the todo item array into state.
 - Once it becomes state, any time the todo item array changes, any component that uses that array will be re-rendered.

+## Step 6: Just add some line breaks and indents in preparation to add the form handlers.